 2. Three standards are emerging: AGENTS.md (code), llms.txt (websites), agenticweb.md (rich interactions) — each for a different use case

-4. Start with AGENTS.md and llms.txt: Both are simple to implement and deliver immediate value with AI tools today
+5. Start with AGENTS.md and llms.txt: Both are simple to implement and deliver immediate value with AI tools today — though llms.txt doesn’t yet boost AI citations

-5. The agentic web is early but real: 60,000+ repos have AGENTS.md, major AI companies support llms.txt, and the infrastructure is being built now
+6. The agentic web is early but real: 60,000+ repos have AGENTS.md, the AAIF is standardizing governance, and the infrastructure is being built now

 The shift from “websites for humans” to “websites for humans and agents” is happening whether individual sites prepare for it or not.
 The standards described here are how you make sure agents interact with your site on your terms — not by scraping and guessing.